guidoc89/airflow-azure/README.md

 - Finals played
 - Finals win %

 The **analysis part is not the focus** (the Databricks notebooks can be found in notebooks/), but the ***integration between the Azure services
 (Service Principals, Key Vault and secrets, Storage Account, authentication methods, Databricks, etc) and their orchestration using Airflow***.

-Hardest part?
-The [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/connections.html) setup in the UI, had to hand-try them, since there are a various ways to configure them, also depending on the type of Airflow Connectors / Sensors and the protocols to use  (ABFSS, recommended, WASBS).
+**Hardest part?** The [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/connections.html) setup in the UI, had to hand-try them, since there are a various ways to configure them, also depending on the type of Airflow Connectors / Sensors and the protocols to use  (ABFSS, recommended, WASBS).

-## Running Airflow
+## :rocket: Running Airflow
 I will be running the bootstrapped `standalone` [Airflow  version](https://airflow.apache.org/docs/apache-airflow/stable/start.html) locally, since my pc doesn't have the memory to run the Docker version, can barely fit the images into memory.

 In another machine I ran it using 2 docker-compose versions, the [official](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html) one [(fetches this one)](https://airflow.apache.org/docs/apache-airflow/2.10.2/docker-compose.yaml), but removing the CeleryExecutor and celery, redis, and flower services, and another lightweight one